SUPLA/ESP8266/Zybi/Arilux/readme.txt

-SUPLA firmware compiled by @Zybi for ARILUX RGBW module.
+SUPLA firmware compiled by @Zybi for ARILUX RGB and RGBW module.

 For details please read file "readme.txt" in *.rar package.